davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 For our example here, we'll be installing [`nixpkgs-fmt`](https://marketplace.visualstudio.com/items?itemName=B4dM4n.nixpkgs-fmt), which will let us auto-format our Nix code when we save a `.nix` file.
-The extension also requires `nixpkgs-fmt` to be in our `PATH`, so let's add `nixpkgs-fmt` to our list of installed packages too:
+The extension also requires the binary `nixpkgs-fmt` to be in our `PATH`, so let's add `nixpkgs-fmt` to our list of installed packages too:

 ```nix
 homeconfig = { pkgs, ... }: {